virgantara/Hand-Gesture-Recognition/README.md

 ```
 1. Click the hand-landmark-detection.ipynb file

-## Please Cite here if you think this helpfull
+## Please cite this if you think this code is helpful

 Yuniarno, E. M. (2024).
 Sign Language Recognition Based on Geometric Features Using Deep Learning.
 Jurnal Nasional Pendidikan Teknik Informatika : JANAPATI, 13(2), 338–348. https://doi.org/10.23887/janapati.v13i2.82103